kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 on the line containing the currently selected AST element;
 when possible, left-clicking on a line selects the related AST element.

-Note that Ivette is not an IDE: you cannot edit the source code with it.
+Note that the GUI is not an IDE: you cannot edit the source code with it.
 However, Ctrl+click opens the file in an external editor at the selected location.
-The editor (emacs by default) can be configured in the Ivette preferences.
+The editor (emacs by default) can be configured in the GUI preferences.

 Other useful shortcuts are: